micranni/cars_ipynb/README.md

 Model: 3190
 ```

-As you can see, without tuning the RFR model is able to predict the price of the car with an accuracy of 97.6%.
+As shown, even without tuning, the RFR model is able to predict the price of the car with an accuracy of 97.6%.